What is Social Language? The words between hello and goodbye?

 Story:

-The amazing experience of having the Center, it has been 14 years since we have been running social groups at the Social Mind Center.
+The amazing experience of having the Center, it has been almost 15 years since Dr. Sandra Savinelli and I have been running social groups at the Social Mind Center.
 It has been 20 years since my son was diagnosed with autism.

-I witness the frustration and anguish when a child or teen struggles after saying hello, trying to find the words to connect and sustain an interaction.
-No matter where you are on the spectrum, these three skill areas, social communication, social understanding/thinking, and self-regulation, are impacted to varying degrees.
-Impacted enough that the autistic person will need support, instruction, understanding, and different teaching strategies to acquire skills in these areas.
+I also witness the frustration and anguish when a child or teen struggles after saying hello, trying to find the words to connect and sustain an interaction.
+No matter where you are on the spectrum, these three skill areas, social communication, social understanding/thinking, and self-regulation, are impacted to varying degrees and impacted enough that the autistic person will need support, instruction, understanding, and different teaching strategies to acquire skills in these areas.

-We can expect a child with unmet needs to be very stressed and/or angry, resulting in a behavioral label when the reality is unmet needs.
-Typically, the focus shifts to behavior management rather than equipping autistics to address the skills gaps that lead to the behaviors.
-Without truly addressing the source, an inability to communicate one’s needs and experience effectively.
+We can expect any child with unmet needs to be very stressed and/or angry, resulting in behaviors when the reality is unrecognized needs.
+Typically, the focus shifts to behavior management rather than equipping autistics to address the skills gaps that lead to the behaviors, and to truly address the source of the need or skill gap, such as an inability to communicate one’s needs and experiences effectively.

 Skill - developing social language: for self-advocacy, self-management for independence.